The scaling limits of the Minimal Spanning Tree and Invasion Percolation in the plane: Geometry of the limit tree

 {\bf (ii)} It is proved in \cite{BeffNol} that the critical monochromatic 5-arm exponent is strictly larger than the polychromatic one, which is 2 (see \cite[Corollary A.8]{SchSt}).
 Therefore, near-critical stability for the monochromatic 5-arm exponent (again, Proposition~\ref{p.stab}) tells us that no near-critical monochromatic 5-arm event between radii $r$ and $\rho$ happens anywhere in $[0,1]^2$ if $r/\rho$ is small enough.
 Based on this, as before, we will exclude the existence of an $r$-square $B\in B^r([0,1]^2)$ with degree 5 to distance at least $\rho$.

 We look at the $\lambda$-clusters traversed by the five branches, for some small $\lambda<-1$.
 As in part~(i), the branches contributed by components at least 2 in the vector of the degree type traverse macroscopic $\lambda$-clusters, and hence the labels of their $\lambda$-closed pivotals are all at most some uniform $\lambda'$.
-On the other hand, the branches contributed by components of size 1 in the vector of the degree type are necessarily separated from the other branches by $\lambda$-closed paths.
-See Figure~\ref{f.deg5}.
-Therefore, if we have $k\in\{0,1,\dots,5\}$ branches contributed by components of size at least 2, and $5-k$ branches contributed by components of size 1, then we have at least $k$ $\lambda'$-open arms from $r$ to $\rho$ and, provided that $k<5$, at least $5-k+1$ $\lambda$-closed arms.
-If $k=5$, this means a near-critical monochromatic 5-arm event, and if $k<5$, a near-critical polychromatic 6-arm event.
-Neither happens if $r/\rho$ is small enough, and we are done.
+That is, a degree component $k\geq 2$ implies $k$ $\lambda'$-open arms from $r$ to $\rho$ (e.g., the open arms labelled 1 to 4 on the left side of Figure~\ref{f.deg5}) and if there are more than one such components, we also have $\lambda$-closed arms separating them (e.g., the closed arms labelled 6 to 9 on the right side of Figure~\ref{f.deg5}).
+On the other hand, if we have $\ell \geq 1$ branches contributed by components of size 1 in the vector of the degree type, they are necessarily separated from the other branches by $\lambda$-closed paths.
+Thus, they \begin{itemize} \item either contribute $\ell+1$ closed arms to the existing 4 open arms, \item or if we have at least two degree components with at least 2 branches, then they raise the number of closed arms by $\ell$, \item or if we do not have any degree components with at least 2 branches, then $\ell\geq 5$, the degree type is all 1's, and we again get $\ell$ closed arms. \end{itemize} Altogether, we either have at least 5 $\lambda'$-open arms, or at least 5 $\lambda$-closed arms, or a $(\lambda,\lambda')$ near-critical polychromatic event with at least 6 arms.
+None of these happens if $r/\rho$ is small enough, and we are done.

 {\bf (iii)} Degree 4 points can have five different degree types: $(4)$, $(3,1)$, $(2,2)$, $(2,1,1)$, $(1,1,1,1)$.
 The countability of the first two types follows from the countability of branching points proved in \cite{ABNW}.
 Points of the third type do not exist, by part~(i) above.
 At a point of the fourth type, the dual $\MST_\infty$ tree defined in Lemma~\ref{l.dual} would either have a branching of degree 3, for which we already know countability, or a degree type $(2,2)$, which does not exist by part~(i).
 (See Figure~\ref{f.degtype} for examples of dual degree types.)
 Finally, if a point has degree type $(1,1,1,1)$, then the dual tree has a branching point of degree 4 there, so we have countability again.